 What do school closures and quarantine mean for your 8th grader?
 A sense of loss and a need for empathy, support, and some parental social distancing.

 What about their comments and messages on social media?
 Better put, just how much digital privacy should your child have?
 We asked experts, parents and kids and here’s what they said about respecting kids’ privacy while keeping them safe.

 How to help kids stay connected when school is closed

 Remote playdates, group chats, and screen shares.
-Here are a few ways kids can practice distant socializing instead of social distancing.
+Here are a few ways kids can socialize while school is closed.